clementlefevre/clementlefevre.github.io/_posts/2018-07-01-fast_and_curious.md

 With a low-end graphic card, the model training takes 2 hours and has a 97% accuracy.

-Finally, using this classifier built from scratch, we can classify all the picture.
+Finally, using this classifier built from scratch, we can sort all the pictures.

-### Result
+### Results

 This is the overall vehicle flow in the street for a full month.
 The first days suffered from a faulty usb cable on the rasperry pi.
 At the end, i forgot to plug it in the morning after using it to charge my phone.